Home

 2002

-Brian Clarke’s ‘Studies in Large Glass’ from 2002 are autonomous stained glass panels created by re-adapting designs made for earlier architectural commissions.
+Brian Clarke’s Studies in Large Glass series from 2002 includes autonomous stained glass panels created by adapting designs originally developed for architectural commissions.

-Petals on Grass and Study for West Winter Garden are based on Clarke’s designs for the unrealised 2001 commission for the West Winter Garden at Canary Wharf.
+Petals on Grass and Study for West Winter Garden are based on Clarke’s designs for the unrealised 2001 commission for West Winter Garden at Canary Wharf.